Clean Air Day

 What is Clean Air Day?

 Clean Air Day is a national event that raises awareness and encourages action on clean air and climate change issues.
 It always takes place on the Wednesday of Canadian Environment Week, which is the first week of June.
-This year Clean Air Day is June 7.
+In 2018 Clean Air Day is June 6.